rna-seq/grape.buildout/pipelines/BenchDM/README.txt

 Run virtualenv, which you should have installed for Python:

-cd grape
-cd pipelines
-cd BenchDM
+cd grape/pipelines/BenchDM
 virtualenv --no-site-packages .

 Run the bootstrap.py file with the python binary that has been made available by virtualenv in the bin folder:

-cd grape
-cd pipelines
-cd BenchDM
+cd grape/pipelines/BenchDM
 ./bin/python bootstrap.py

 Run the buildout:

-cd grape
-cd pipelines
-cd BenchDM
+cd grape/pipelines/BenchDM
 ./bin/buildout

 The parts folder now contains everything you need to run the two pipelines:

-cd grape
-cd pipelines
-cd BenchDM
-cd parts/
+cd grape/pipelines/BenchDM/parts/
 tree
 .
 |-- BenchDMRun